DragonMinded/netboot/homebrew/README.md

 To get started, create a directory named "/opt/toolchains/naomi" and copy the contents of the `setup/` directory to it.
 This directory and the copied contents should be user-owned and user-writeable.
 Then, cd to "/opt/toolchains/naomi" and in order run `./download.sh` (downloads toolchain sources), `./unpack.sh` (unpacks the toolchain to be built), `make` (builds the toolchain and installs it in the correct directories) and finally `./cleanup.sh`.
 If everything is successful, you should have a working environment.

-The next thing you will need to do is build libnaomi, the system support library that includes the C runtime setup, newlib system hooks and various low-level drivers.
+The next thing you will need to do is build libnaomi, the system support library that includes the C/C++ runtime setup, newlib system hooks and various low-level drivers.
 To do that, run `make` from inside the `libnaomi/` directory.
 If a `libnaomi.a` file is created this means that the toolchain is set up properly and the system library was successfully built!
 If you receive error messages about "Command not found", you have not activated your Naomi enviornment by running `source /opt/toolchains/naomi/env.sh`.

 To build any examples that are included, first activate the Naomi enviornment by running `source /opt/toolchains/naomi/env.sh`, and then running `make` in the directory of the example you want to run.
 The resulting binary file can be loaded in Demul or netbooted to a Naomi with a netdimm.